Section 1. Grievance Definition

 Section 4.
 Adjustment of Grievances

 Level 1: If the grievance is not resolved through informal discussions, the grievant shall, within forty-five (45) days following the time at which the aggrieved party could reasonably have been aware of the grievance, commit the grievance to writing and describe the nature of the dispute and the remedy sought.
-The Departmental Executive Officer, or designee from within the department, shall meet with the grievant and shall give a written decision of the grievance to the parties within fourteen (14) days after receipt of the written grievance.
+The Departmental Executive Officer, or designee from within the department, shall meet with the grievant and shall provide to the parties a written decision on the grievance within fourteen (14) days after receipt of the written grievance.

-Level 3: In the event the grievance is not resolved in Level 2, the decision may be appealed to the Vice President for Human Resources and Dean of the Graduate College, provided such appeal is made in writing within fourteen (14) days after receipt of the decision in Level 2.
-If a grievance has been appealed to Level 3, as described above, the Vice President, Dean or their designee(s) shall set a mutually satisfactory time to hear the grievance within ten (10) days after receipt of the appeal.
-Within ten (10) days after the meeting, the Vice President or designee shall issue its decision in writing to the parties involved.
+Level 3: In the event the grievance is not resolved in Level 2, the decision may be appealed to the Associate Vice President for Human Resources and the Dean of the Graduate College, provided such appeal is made in writing within fourteen (14) days after receipt of the decision in Level 2.
+If a grievance has been appealed to Level 3, as described above, the Associate Vice President, Dean or their designee(s) shall set a mutually satisfactory time to hear the grievance within ten (10) days after receipt of the appeal.
+Within ten (10) days after the meeting, the Associate Vice President or designee shall issue a written decision to the parties involved.

-- Request: The grievant may submit a grievance to arbitration, provided written notice of intent to arbitrate is delivered to the office of the Vice President for Human Resources within twenty-one (21) days following receipt of the decision in Level 3 of the grievance procedure.
+- Request: The grievant may submit a grievance to arbitration, provided written notice of intent to arbitrate is delivered to the office of the Associate Vice President for Human Resources within twenty-one (21) days following receipt of the decision in Level 3 of the grievance procedure

 - Selection of Arbitrator: Upon submission of a request for arbitration, the parties may within ten (10) days after the request to arbitrate, attempt to agree upon the selection of an arbitrator.
 If no agreement on an arbitrator is reached, either party may request the Federal Mediation and Conciliation Service (FMCS) to submit a panel of seven arbitrators.
 Within ten (10) days after receipt of the panel, the parties shall alternately strike names and the remaining name shall be the arbitrator to hear the grievance.
 The parties shall promptly notify the arbitrator of her/his selection.